 - Check your homeowners insurance policy to see if it covers your move.
 This can save you from paying for coverage you already have.

-- Donate or give away items, or sell them to a consignment shop, before you move.
-By reducing the amount of items you need to relocate, your mover will charge less to haul them to your new place.
+- Donate or give away items you no longer need, or sell them to a consignment shop, before you pack up.
+The less stuff you have, the less your mover will charge to take it all to your new place.

 Preparing to relocate

-If you’re contemplating a move to somewhere else in the country, start by determining the cost of living in the area.
+If you’re contemplating a move to a new city, start by determining the cost of living in the area.
 Bankrate’s cost of living calculator can help.
 You simply input the city you currently live in and the city you’re thinking about putting down roots in.

-Once you’ve decided where and when to move, do your research and look up moving company profiles through the Better Business Bureau.
+Once you know where and when you’re going, do your research and look up moving company profiles through the Better Business Bureau.
 Check out how long they’ve actually been in the industry — you don’t want a fly-by-night company.

-After choosing a mover, inquire how much it’ll cost (preferably get this in writing) and when the company expects payments.
-You may be on the hook for a 10 percent deposit to hold your moving date, according to the BBB, and then have to pay for the remainder before the company completes the move.
+After choosing a mover, inquire how much it’ll cost — get this in writing — and when the company expects payments.
+You may be on the hook for a 10 percent deposit to hold your moving date, according to the BBB, and then have to pay for at least part of the remainder before the company completes the move.